llaville/umlwriter/README.md

 - <http://llaville.github.io/umlwriter/2.x/>
 - <http://llaville.github.io/umlwriter/3.x/>

-For users that still used the unmaintained version 1.3, please visit <http://php5.laurent-laville.org/umlwriter/> for documentation

 ## PHAR distribution

 You can build yourself a PHAR version of this library.
 Use the [Box Manifest](https://github.com/llaville/box-manifest/) project.